Felix-Wuhhh/Juce-reverb/README.md

 }
 ```

 Third, we design how the sound will be processed.
 Like I mentioned before, we need to combine dry/wet level as a rotary knob, so we will use (1-value of wet) to set up the value of dry.
-This is how is works:
+This is how it works:

 ```c++
 void SimpleReverbAudioProcessor::processBlock (juce::AudioBuffer<float>& buffer,